Leaving Las Vegas: Critical reception

-On Rotten Tomatoes, the film received an approval rating of 91% based on 53 reviews, with an average rating of 7.7/10.
+On Rotten Tomatoes, the film received an approval rating of 91% based on 54 reviews, with an average rating of 8.0/10.
 The website's critical consensus reads, "Oscar-awarded Nicolas Cage finds humanity in his character as it bleeds away in this no frills, exhilaratingly dark portrait of destruction."
 It also holds a score of 82 out of 100 on Metacritic, based on 23 critics, indicating "universal acclaim".

 Roger Ebert from Chicago Sun-Times and Rick Groen from The Globe and Mail gave the film high marks.
 Ebert wrote, "If there are two unplayable roles in the stock repertory, they are the drunk and the whore with a heart of gold.
 Cage and Shue make these cliches into unforgettable people."
-Ebert named the film "best of 1995", and would eventually rank it as the eighth best film of the 1990s.
+Ebert named the film "the best of 1995", and would eventually rank it as the eighth best film of the 1990s.

 Leonard Klady from Variety wrote Leaving Las Vegas was "certainly among a scant handful of films that have taken an unflinching view of dependency."

 Charles Switzer writing for Bright Lights Film Journal in 2025 said, "Even after three decades, Leaving Las Vegas remains a raw and powerful experience for its ability to portray heavy scenes that do not offer the viewer any reprieve or hope whatsoever.
 It stands as a testament to the power of indie filmmaking to provoke, challenge, and deeply move audiences through bold and unconventional artistry."